syscoin/sysweb3/packages/sysweb3-keyring/BUG_FIXES_SUMMARY.md

 - Clear error messages guide developers to proper usage
 - Maintains proper separation between HD wallets and imported accounts

-## Fix #10: WIF Signing Support for Imported Accounts ✅

-**Issue**: Imported accounts (zprv) were completely unable to create transactions because the system was trying to use HD signer methods which are not available for single-key accounts.
-This made imported accounts unusable for sending transactions.

-**Solution**: Implemented proper WIF (Wallet Import Format) signing for imported accounts using syscoinjs-lib's `signWithWIF` method:

-1. Added `getWIFForImportedAccount` method to KeyringManager that:

-   - Extracts the private key from the imported zprv
-   - Converts it to WIF format for signing

-2. Updated SyscoinTransactions to support WIF signing:
-   - Added `getWIFForImportedAccount` parameter to constructor
-   - Updated `signTransaction` to use WIF signing for imported accounts
-   - Updated `confirmNativeTokenSend` to handle imported accounts properly
-   - Updated `getEstimateSysTransactionFee` to get xpub from account instead of HD signer

 **Key Changes**:

 ```typescript